|Agriculture and countryside issues |

-Tolna is an agricultural county and the visitors were interested in using Eurolinks (which organises farmer exchanges in several countries) to arrange exchanges between farmers at Sussex in Europe.
+Tolna is an agricultural county and the visitors were interested in using Eurolinks (which organises farmer exchanges in several countries) to arrange exchanges between farmers in Tolna and West Sussex.
 As a wine-producing county there was a lot of common interest in the viticulture department of Plumpton College.

 Trevor Passmore, Deputy County Chairman for the National Farmers’ Union, explained that he farms on the South Downs, which is an Area of Outstanding Natural Beauty and will probably become a National Park.
 As it a very sensitive area, he did not use chemicals or intensive farming techniques and has been rearing more traditional breeds like Sussex cattle.